OCPA is Coming to

 CCAs only work on energy generation, the for-profit utilities still transmit and deliver electricity to customers using their infrastructure.

 OCPA is a not-for-profit community clean energy provider founded in 2021 that currently serves Buena Park, Fullerton and Irvine.
-OCPA offers three renewable energy plans at competitive rates, allowing its customers to choose how much renewable energy they want OCPA to purchase on their behalf, contributing to more renewable energy being put onto the grid at a faster rate than from traditional electricity providers.
+OCPA offers three renewable energy plans at stable rates, allowing its customers to choose how much renewable energy they want OCPA to purchase on their behalf, contributing to more renewable energy being put onto the grid at a faster rate than from traditional electricity providers.

 -